Spec-D/catishRecursion/README.md

 # catishRecursion

-A program written in C++ to check for occurences of the word "cat" found within a string in any order or orientation using recursion.
+Program written in C++ to check for occurences of the word "cat" found within a string in any order or orientation using recursion.

 I created this program as a project for a college class.